WHodgkins/AI-Verification-Papers/README.md

 ![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen)
 ![License](https://img.shields.io/badge/license-CC%20BY%204.0-blue)

-AI workload verification concerns methods for establishing properties of computations performed on AI hardware—for example, whether accelerators are being used for training or inference, which model is running, whether required safeguards are active, or whether information has left an approved environment.
+AI workload verification establishes properties of computations performed on AI hardware — for example, whether accelerators are being used for training or inference, which model is running, whether required safeguards are active, or whether information has left an approved environment.

 These techniques may support audits, commercial assurance, regulatory compliance, export-control enforcement, and low-trust agreements among AI developers or states.
 A recurring objective is to provide useful evidence while protecting sensitive models, data, and operational information.